jonikorpi/base-files/README.md

 - Magical [owl selector](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls) classes for automatically adding margins between and borders around child elements.
 - Classes that encapsulate various commonly used chunks of CSS that are annoying to type over and over again.

-### colors.css (project-specific)
-- A basic color scheme created with awesome data scientist color pickers: [I Want Hue](http://tools.medialab.sciences-po.fr/iwanthue/) and [HCL Picker](http://tristen.ca/hcl-picker/).

 ### main.css (project-specific)
 - Typography classes for body text and UI elements: aligned to [a slightly flexing](http://codepen.io/CrocoDillon/pen/jgmwt?editors=0010) 1rem baseline grid.
 Readable and useful at all screen widths above 320px.
 - Typography classes for massive headings and such: scaled to always fit the screen width, but still readable at 320px.
 - Some easy-to-forget things you should always set, like `::selection`.

+### colors.css (project-specific)
+- A basic color scheme created with awesome data scientist color pickers: [I Want Hue](http://tools.medialab.sciences-po.fr/iwanthue/) and [HCL Picker](http://tristen.ca/hcl-picker/).

+### animations.css (project-specific)
+- Useful animation presets for making elements appear via zoom or fade.
+- Easy-to-use spinner animation.

 ### index.html
 - A plain typography test for the all the CSS mentioned above.